about joan

 My first Golden came to me in 1995, followed by a second one a year later.
 In the spring of 2010 I brought another Golden into my life from the amazing people at Homeward Bound Golden Retriever Rescue.
 Casey soon became a certified Therapy Dog through the Alliance of Therapy Dogs.

 2012 saw the birth of my monthly "Casey's Corner" column.
-Three years later, I lost Casey...but hearts being by their very nature resilient, a few months later I adopted my fourth Golden, a sweet and handsome blonde boy named Joey, who has also become a Therapy Dog.
+Three years later, I lost Casey...but hearts being by their very nature resilient, a few months later I adopted my fourth Golden, a sweet and handsome blonde boy named Joey, who also became a Therapy Dog.
+I lost Joey in June of 2023...I've pasted below my tribute to him.

 personally speaking...